-3. - E.2.b. ...
+3. - E.2.b.

+AUTHORITY NOTE: Promulgated in accordance with R.S.
+17:1941 et seq.
 HISTORICAL NOTE: Promulgated by the Board of Elementary and Secondary Education, LR 35:908 (May 2009), effective July 1, 2009, amended LR 43:2493 (December 2017), LR 51:

-§711.
 Intellectual Disability

-- A. Definition.
-Intellectual disability means significantly sub_average general intellectual functioning, existing concurrently with deficits in adaptive behavior and manifested during the developmental period that adversely affects a student's educational performance. - $1.
-B.2. \dots$ - a.
-The measured intelligence and adaptive behavior functioning of a student with an intellectual disability, mildly impaired generally falls between two and three standards deviations below the mean.
+A. Definition.
+Intellectual disability means significantly sub-average general intellectual functioning, existing concurrently with deficits in adaptive behavior and manifested during the developmental period that adversely affects a student's educational performance.

+1. - B.2. ...

+a.
+The measured intelligence and adaptive behavior functioning of a student with an intellectual disability, mildly impaired generally falls between two and three standard standards deviations below the mean.
 The student's adaptive behavior functioning falls below age and cultural expectations and is generally commensurate with the assessed level of intellectual functioning.